 ADM is the backbone of modern immersive audio, and Sound Particles 3 makes it incredibly easy to work with.

-Whether you're creating for film, broadcast, games, or VR/AR, exporting your project as an ADM file in Sound Particles allows you to deliver spatially rich, object-based mixes that are fully compatible with Dolby Atmos and other immersive platforms.
+Whether you're creating for film, TV, games, or VR/AR, exporting your project as an ADM file in Sound Particles allows you to deliver spatially rich, object-based mixes that are fully compatible with Dolby Atmos and other immersive platforms.

 👉 Download the free trial of Sound Particles 3 and start exploring object-based audio with ADM export today.